erperreault/18xxgamesbot/README.md

 - this app starts at `server.py`
 - add frameworks and packages in `requirements.txt`
 - safely store app secrets in `.env`
-- `.log.json` will be used to store the game schedule locally
+- `.log.json` will be used to store the upcoming game schedule locally

-[Other features]
-In the future this bot also wants to learn how to: scrape the 18xx.games website to see whose turn it is, collect play data across all other public games for company winrates, performance per OR, etc. Making a webpage to display the bot's log might be helpful.
-Also host privately on old PC.
+Features to be implemented can be found under Issues > Enhancements.